-holding period returns of stocks traded by the beta arbitrage strategy.
-Specifically, we show that the long-term return reversal to the beta arbitrage strategy is stronger after periods of crowded trading.
-Moreover, whereas prior studies on limits-to-arbitrage argue and show that anomalies are generally weaker among stocks with low limits to arbitrage, our return pattern is in fact stronger among stocks with low limits to arbitrage (e.g., large-cap, liquid stocks).
+In summary, in contrast to prior empirical work measuring the profitability of the beta strategy, our empirical focus is on the time-varying long-term reversal pattern in the postholding period returns of stocks traded by the betaarbitrage strategy.
+Specifically, we show that the long-term return reversal to the beta-arbitrage strategy is stronger after periods of crowded trading.
+Moreover, whereas prior studies on limits to arbitrage argue and show that anomalies are generally weaker among stocks with low limits to arbitrage, our return pattern is, in fact, stronger among stocks with low limits to arbitrage (e.g., large cap, liquid stocks).

-Our results, taken together, challenge the traditional view that an increase in the amount of arbitrage activity makes the market more informationally efficient (Friedman, 1953).
-Put simply, while previous literature examines holding-period returns (anywhere from a month to a year post portfolio formation, depending on the nature of the trading signal), our research focuses on post-holding-period returns (in the years after the typical arbitrageur has exited their positions in those dynamic trading strategies) to trace out the long-run consequences of arbitrage activity.
+Our results, taken together, challenge the traditional view that an increase in the amount of arbitrage activity makes the market more informationally efficient (Friedman 1953).
+Put simply, whereas previous literature examines holding-period returns (anywhere from a month to a year post-portfolio formation, depending on the nature of the trading signal), our research focuses on postholding-period returns (in the years after the typical arbitrageur has exited their positions in those dynamic trading strategies) to trace out the long-run consequences of arbitrage activity.

-One of the few papers, and arguably the first to study these long-term reversal patterns and connect them to arbitrage activity is Lou and Polk (2022).
-Relative to Lou and Polk (2022), we document a novel, endogenous feedback mechanism that occurs as a result of equity betas on levered firms changing due to the arbitrage activity.
+One of the few papers, and arguably the first to study these long-term reversal patterns and connect them to arbitrage activity, is Lou and Polk (2022).
+Relative to Lou and Polk (2022), we document a novel, endogenous feedback mechanism that occurs as a result of equity betas on levered firms changing because of the arbitrage activity.
 Specifically, as arbitrageurs buy low-beta stocks and sell high-beta stocks, this activity reduces the market leverage of the former and increases the market leverage of the latter, thereby widening the beta gap between the two groups.
 This can create an endogenous feedback loop and exacerbate price overshooting.

-III.
-Data and Methodology
+3. Data and Methodology

-The main dataset used in this study is the stock return data from the Center for Research in Security Prices (CRSP).
-Following prior studies on the beta-arbitrage strategy, we include in our study all common stocks on NYSE, Amex, and NASDAQ.
+The main data set used in this study is the stock return data from the Center for Research in Security Prices (CRSP).
+Following prior studies on the beta-arbitrage strategy, we include, in our study, all common stocks on NYSE, Amex, and NASDAQ.
 We then augment the stock return data with institutional ownership in individual stocks provided by Thompson Financial.
-We further obtain information on assets under management (AUM) of long-short equity hedge funds from Lipper's Trading Advisor Selection System (TASS).
-Since the assets managed by hedge funds grow substantially in our sample period, we detrend this variable.
-In addition, we use fund-level data on hedge fund returns and AUM.
+We further obtain information on assets under management of long-short equity hedge funds from Lipper's Trading Advisor Selection System (TASS).
+Because the assets managed by hedge funds grow substantially in our sample period, we detrend this variable.
+In addition, we use fund-level data on hedge fund returns and AUMs.

 We also construct, as controls, a list of variables that have been shown to predict future beta-arbitrage strategy returns.
-Specifically, a) following Cohen, Polk, and Vuolteenaho (2005), we construct a proxy for expected inflation using an exponentially weighted moving average (with a half-life of 36 months) of past log growth rates of the producer-price index; b) we also include in our study the sentiment index proposed by Baker and Wurgler (2006, 2007); c) following Hong and Sraer (2016), we construct an aggregate disagreement proxy as the beta-weighted standard deviation of analysts' longterm growth rate forecasts; d) finally, following Frazzini and Pedersen (2014), we use the Ted spread-the difference between the LIBOR rate and the US Treasury bill rate-as a measure of financial intermediaries' funding constraints.
-In addition, we include both the volatility of the daily TED spread as well as financial sector leverage (Chen and Lu, 2019) as proxies for funding liquidity constraints.
+Specifically, (a) following Cohen et al. (2005), we construct a proxy for expected inflation using an exponentially weighted moving average (with a half-life of 36 months) of past log growth rates of the producer-price index; (b) we also include, in our study, the sentiment index proposed by Baker and Wurgler (2006, 2007); (c) following Hong and Sraer (2016), we construct an aggregate disagreement proxy as the beta-weighted standard deviation of analysts' long-term growth rate forecasts; and (d) finally, following Frazzini and Pedersen (2014), we use the TED spread-the difference between the LIBOR rate and the U.S. Treasury bill rate-as a measure of financial intermediaries' funding constraints.
+In addition, we include both the volatility of the daily TED spread as well as financial sector leverage (Chen and Lu 2019) as proxies for funding liquidity constraints.